hyperledger/firefly/docs/gettingstarted/custom_contracts.md

 ## Create an HTTP API for the contract

-Now comes the fun part where we see some of the power, developer-friendly features of FireFly.
+Now comes the fun part where we see some of the powerful, developer-friendly features of FireFly.
 The next thing we're going to to is tell FireFly to build an HTTP API for this smart contract, complete with an OpenAPI Specification and Swagger UI.
 As part of this, we'll also tell FireFly where the contract is on the blockchain.
 Like the interface broadcast above, this will also generate a broadcast which will be pinned to the blockchain so all the members of the network will be aware of and able to interact with this API.

 We need to copy the `id` field we got in the response from the previous step to the `interface.id` field in the request body below.
-We will also pick a name `simple-storage` here that will be part of the URL for our HTTP API.
-So be sure to pick a name that is URL friendly.
+We will also pick a name that will be part of the URL for our HTTP API, so be sure to pick a name that is URL friendly.
+In this case we'll call it `simple-storage`.
 Lastly, in the `location.address` field, we're telling FireFly where an instance of the contract is deployed on-chain.

 >**NOTE**: The `location` field is optional here, but if it is omitted, it will be required in every request to invoke or query the contract.
 This can be useful if you have multiple instances of the same contract deployed to different addresses.